 Emergency & Urgent Care

-We have a veterinarian and personnel on duty all of the hours that we are open who are trained and equipped to handle any urgent care you pet needs.
+We have a veterinarian and personnel on duty whenever we are open.
+They are trained and equipped to handle any urgent care your pet needs.
 Usually an emergency team consists of at least one veterinarian and several technicians working together to save a pet's life.
-Emergencies can be things such as rat bait poisoning, hit by car, and cesarean sections.
+Emergencies can be things such as rat bait poisoning, hit by a car, and cesarean sections.
 If you ever feel that your pet needs emergency treatment do not hesitate to call or come in immediately.
 If possible it is best to call before coming in so that a team member can advise you on your particular emergency.

 We are also available for urgent care even when the condition is not life-threatening.

 Because a large number of veterinarians practice at CPVETS, we can care for many types of pets: